V-Guru/azure-iot-device-ecosystem/iotcertification/templates/Debian-9-EG5400-nodejs.md

 -   [Setup your IoT hub][lnk-setup-iot-hub]
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]
 -   Computer with Git client installed
--   EG5400 device.
+-   Cyient EG5400 gateway device.

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   The Modular IoT Gateway 5400-1 is a ready-to-deploy, industrial-grade, gateway for advanced Internet of Things applications.
+-   The Modular IoT Gateway 5400 is a ready-to-deploy, industrial-grade, gateway for advanced Internet of Things applications.
 It is a smart device that enables communications, edge computational power, simplified application deployment, and integration with Internet of Things (IoT) and Machine to Machine (M2M) platforms for immediate service generation.
 It provides a capable communication architecture and offers connectivity to a wide range of sensors and edge devices making it easy to collect data from the field and deliver it to your business application.
-Modular IoT Gateway 5400-1 supports wireless applications including GPS, Wi-Fi, and 2G/3G/4G cellular and wired connectivity such as USB 2.0, Gigabit Ethernet, serial ports, CAN 2.0b, analog inputs, and isolated digital I/O.
+Modular IoT Gateway 5400 supports wireless applications including GPS, Wi-Fi, and 2G/3G/4G cellular and wired connectivity such as USB 2.0, Gigabit Ethernet, serial ports, CAN 2.0b, analog inputs, and isolated digital I/O.
-- Read the manual to power on device and make sure it is connected to internet via Wi-Fi or ether net.
+- Read the manual to power on device and make sure it is connected to internet via Wi-Fi or Ethernet.
 - Read the Manual to connect EG5400 gateway through putty.
-- [Link to EG5400]

 <a name="Build"></a>
 # Step 3: Build and Run the Sample